Loktak Lake: Climate

-With an average annual rainfall of 1183 mm tropical monsoon climate prevails in the valley.
+With an average annual rainfall of 1183 mm, tropical monsoon climate prevails in the valley.
 Temperatures range from 0 to 35 C. February and March are the driest months.

 Hydrology

-The Loktak Lake is fed by the Manipur river and several tributaries and ‘Ungamel Channel’ (Ithai Barrage) is its only outlet now.
+The Loktak Lake is fed by the Manipur river and its several tributaries and ‘Ungamel Channel’ (Ithai Barrage) is its only outlet now.
 The origin of the Manipur river system and its tributaries, which flows in a north-south direction and drains into the lake is from the hill ranges immediately to the west of the lake.
 The five major rivers with indirect catchment area of 7157 km2 are the Imphal (also called the Manipur River), the Iril, the Thoubal, the Sekmai and the Khuga.
 The other major streams which drain into the lake and which bring in lot of silt are the Nambul, the Nambol, the Thongjarok, the Awang Khujairok, the Awang Kharok, the Ningthoukhong, the Potsangbam, the Oinam, the Keinou and the Irulok.
 The Lake, located on the southern side of the Manipur river basin, is at the lowest elevation in the valley and no other major river flows into the lake, except a few rivulets.

 Though hydrological data on river basin has not been adequately monitored, the Department of Earth Science, Manipur University has in its report of 1996 assessed the average runoff of Manipur River as 519,200 ha·m (4,209,000 acre·ft; 5.192 km^{3}) from a total catchment area of 697 km2 at the Ithai barrage.
 The ground water potential has been assessed estimated around 44 hm3 per annum.